-Less than a decade after the first manned aircraft was flown by the Wright brothers, the U.S. Navy began using ships to launch and recover aircraft for military purposes.
-The first ship to do so was the navy cruiser, USS Birmingham, from which civilian Eugene Ely made the first takeoff of an aircraft from a warship.
-Later he made the first landing on a warship, the USS Pennsylvania.
-During World War I there were three ships in the navy that could deploy and recover aircraft, but these were not yet the modern aircraft carriers.
+Less than a decade after the Wright brothers flew the first manned aircraft in Kitty Hawk, NC, the United States Navy began using ships to launch and recover military aircraft.
+The navy cruiser, USS Birmingham, was the first ship to do this.
+Civilian Eugene Ely made the first takeoff of an aircraft from this warship.
+Later, Ely made the first landing on another warship, the USS Pennsylvania.
+During World War I there were three ships in the navy capable of deploying and recovering aircraft, although these were not classified as modern aircraft carriers.

-In 1922 Congress approved funding for the conversion of a cargo ship into the U.S. military’s first aircraft carrier, the USS Langley.
-This first ship was slow and unwieldy, but it did allow aircraft to deploy and return out at sea.
-The second aircraft carrier, the USS Lexington was converted from a cruiser.
-The first aircraft carrier to be built from scratch for that purpose was the USS Ranger, built in 1931.
+In 1922, Congress approved funding for the conversion of a cargo ship into the U.S. military’s first aircraft carrier, the USS Langley.
+The USS Lexington was converted from a cruiser and became the second aircraft carrier used.
+The first aircraft carrier to be built from scratch was the USS Ranger, built in 1931.

-Aircraft carriers brought a new importance to modern warfare when Japan launched aircraft in the Pacific to attack Pearl Harbor, an action that brought about the U.S.’s entry in World War II.
-From this point on aircraft carriers would become crucial members of modern naval fleets.
-During the war carriers began engaging in expanded operations, including carrier-to-carrier battles and amphibious landing support.
+Aircraft carriers crucial when Japan launched aircraft in the Pacific to attack Pearl Harbor, an action that brought about the U.S.’s entry in World War II.
+From this point in history, aircraft carriers would become crucial members of modern naval fleets.
+During World War II, carriers began engaging in expanded operations, including carrier-to-carrier battles and amphibious landing support.

-During the Korean War, even more upgrades and changes were made to aircraft carriers, including angled flight decks and aircraft catapults, and deck elevators.
-These large ships continued to play important roles in the decades following the Korean War and during the Vietnam War.
-These ships were also important in recovering Apollo astronauts after landing in the ocean.
-Aircraft carriers continue to be important in the U.S. Navy, promoting U.S. operations and peace missions throughout the world.
+During the Korean War, more upgrades and improvements were made to aircraft carriers.
+These modifications included angled flight decks, aircraft catapults, and deck elevators.
+Aircraft carriers continued to play a meaningful role in the years following the Korean War, continuing through the Vietnam War.
+These ships also aided in the recovery of Apollo astronauts after landing in the ocean.
+Today, aircraft carriers continue to hold a place of significance in the U.S. Navy, promoting U.S. operations and peace missions around the globe.

 Asbestos Use on Aircraft Carriers

-Like many ships used in the U.S. Navy, aircraft carriers were once laden with asbestos.
-Even today, many of these ships still use asbestos or contain asbestos materials that were never abated.
-Asbestos was a material of choice for many years because it is lightweight, yet insulates well and prevents fire.
-These are all important properties for ocean-going vessels.
-Aircraft carriers contained asbestos in boilers and engine rooms as pipe insulation, in valves, pumps, gaskets, flooring and ceiling materials, and in many other components of the ships.
+Like many ships used in the U.S. Navy, aircraft carriers were once fraught with asbestos.
+Even today, many of these ships still contain asbestos materials.
+Asbestos was used for decades because of its light weight, effective insulation, and fire resistance.
+These are essential properties for ocean-going vessels.
+Aircraft carriers contained asbestos in boilers and engine rooms as pipe insulation, in valves, pumps, gaskets, flooring and ceiling materials, and in many other components.

 The Kitty Hawk class of carriers, all now decommissioned, were active between 1961 and 2009 and include the USS Constellation, USS America, and USS Kitty Hawk.
-This class is just one example of the use of asbestos on navy ships.
-Built at a time when asbestos use was heavy in many industries, they contained asbestos in gaskets, insulation, turbines, sealants, pumps, and many other components.
+This class was built and used at a time when asbestos common in many industries.
+These carriers contained asbestos in gaskets, insulation, turbines, sealants, pumps, and many other components.

-Another example of documented and extensive use of asbestos on aircraft carriers was the USS Enterprise.
+Another example of documented and extensive asbestos use was the USS Enterprise.
 Decades-old documents describe the use of asbestos in the ship’s gaskets, tiles, insulation, feed pumps, cloth lagging, vinyl flooring, and other areas of the ship.
-The asbestos was found in all areas, including where sailors ate and slept.
+All areas of the ships contained asbestos, including areas where sailors ate and slept.

 Personnel Exposed to Asbestos on Carriers

-Veterans today who were at the greatest risk for exposure were those who maintained or repaired components on the ship that contained asbestos, such as boiler room workers, engine room workers, pipefitters, and those who worked in the shipyards building and repairing aircraft carriers.
+Veterans who were at the greatest risk for exposure were those maintaining or repairing components on the ship that contained asbestos.
+Boiler room workers, engine room workers, pipe fitters, and those who built or repaired aircraft carriers in shipyards are most at risk of exposure.

 Aircraft Carriers with Asbestos

-U.S. Navy veterans were put at risk of being exposed to asbestos.
-Even those serving today are at some level of risk because most ships are not totally free of asbestos.
-The way it is managed has changed drastically, though, and personnel on carriers are much safer than they were in the past.
-U.S. aircraft carriers that were known to have asbestos include:
+U.S. Navy veterans were at risk of asbestos exposure.
+Even current military personnel are at some level of risk since many ships are not completely free of asbestos.
+The management of asbestos has changed dramatically, making personnel much safer than in the past.
+U.S. aircraft carriers known to have contained asbestos include:

 - USS America, commissioned 1965, scuttled